 - If adding nuts, sprinkle them in the pan.

-- Add twenty frozen rolls around the pan.
+- Add twenty frozen rolls to the pan.

 - Evenly spread the dry pudding mix over rolls.